 BCLF I closed to the general public on January 31, 1999.
 The small amount of permitted airspace remaining was used to assist the Columbus City Utilities with a special sludge disposal project.
 The site, modified to serve as a Saturday convenience station, opened in April 1999.
-It continues to serve well todate, capturing approximately 20 tons of refuse per Saturday.
+It continues to serve well todate, capturing just under 20 tons of refuse per Saturday.
+Regrading of the site and periodic maintenance continues as needed on the site that is still in Post-Closure care.
+In 2023, maintenance work was performed on the east side of the closed landfill.
+We estimate needing \$612,453 (per June 2022 Local Government Test) in the remainder of post-closure costs to maintain the closed landfill site.